Philosophical and Ethical Standards

 - Members offer a journey of self-discovery that models sound values and principles.

-- Members do not discriminate on the basis of sex, race, color, religion, handicap, sexual orientation or cultural background and shall acknowledge these individual differences as important in the treatment process.
+- Members do not discriminate on the basis of sex, race, color, religion, disability, sexual orientation or cultural background and shall acknowledge these individual differences as important in the treatment process.

 - Members provide quality experiences that are guided by competent and professional staff.
 Members will be adequately staffed to provide the level of service they offer.
 They ensure that staff are adequately trained.